Methadone Basics FAQ

 Methadone relieves withdrawal symptoms, so patients don’t feel “dope sick.”
 When on the proper dosage of methadone, patients shouldn’t feel sleepy or get a burst of energy.
 Instead, methadone helps patients function normally throughout the day and reduce cravings for other opioids.

-The medication’s peak blood level occurs about 2-4 hours after ingestion.
+The medication’s peak blood level occurs about 4 hours after dosing.

 How does methadone work?